MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

                         Show gcode in FreeCAD Editor before saving to file.
   --output-job-setup, --no-output-job-setup
                         When enabled, the post-processor will output
-                        supplemental commands to ensure the machine is properly configured before starting a job.
-These commands include homing the machine, probing, and zeroing any used WCSs.
+                        supplemental commands to make sure the machine is properly configured before starting a job.
+These commands include homing the machine, probing and zeroing any used WCSs.
 Individual supplemental
-                        commands can be enabled, disabled, and configured separately, however, disabling this allows advanced
+                        commands can be enabled, disabled and configured separately but disabling this allows advanced
-                        operators to set up the machine for the job using their workflow, while still outputting known good
+                        operators to setup the machine for the job using their own workflow, while still outputting known-good
                         operation gcode from this post.
   --output-machine, --no-output-machine
                         Output machine settings header.